arminnh/cpl-scala-web-application/src/timesheet.md

-All lists can be hidden.
-Lists in the ProjectScene are sorted by name.

-**Synchronisation state improvement:**
-* todo_changes(project_id, list_id, entry_id, timestamp)
-* Views synchronize on timestamp
-* Example query for ProjectScene: select * from todo_entries where id in (select entry_id from todo_changes where timestamp > ?)

-## TODO
-* extension: Render as much as you can on the server (e.g. initial project list should be rendered on the server): Move some html bits to a new shared class. e.g. lazy val start_scene_title = div(h1(...)).render.innerHTML add these things in the response in the controllers and replace the html bits in the scene js code.

 ## Timesheet
 * 03h20: First setup, learn about scala project structure.
 Created first 2 models and 2 controllers.
 Created root page that shows the projects in a list.
 * 06h00: TODO encoders/decoders.
 First attempt at storing new projects.
 Updated homepage.
 Updated routes.
 Suffered through worthless documentation and non existing forum posts.
 Trying to figure out the worthless "The request body was malformed." error message.